Vitzron/lid_driven_cavity/README.md

 ## make

-Change the LIBS in makefile to the Eigen directory.
+Change the INC in makefile to the Eigen directory.

 ## ./run.sh arg1 arg2